nervosnetwork/force-bridge/docs/verifiers-guide/deployment.md

 # Deployment Guide For Verifiers

-In Force Bridge, assets of users are guarded by multi-signature of the committee.
-So every cross chain transaction will be signed by the committee to take effect on the counter-party chain.
+In Force Bridge, the assets of users are guarded by the multi-signature of the committee.
+So every cross-chain transaction will be signed by the committee to take effect on the counter-party chain.

 There will be two roles in the architecture, collector and verifier.